GROG/ansible-role-package/README.md

 #### `package_list` details

 `package_list`, `package_list_host` and `package_list_group` are merged when
-installing the packages.
+managing the packages.
 You can use the host and group lists to specify packages per host or group.

 The package list allows you to define which packages must be managed.
 By